42xel/BAPL2/README.md

 @= f[2] ; nil
 @ = #f;  5
 ```
-Internally, the static body of a function is an akin to an array of its instructions with some fluff.
+Internally, the static body of a function is a akin to an array of its instructions with some fluff.
 Here, the array corresponding to `f` is :
 `{'write', 5, 'ret'}`.

-Because function values are only proxies of a static body with some fluff (the same static body may for example correspond to several values, possibly with differing default param value), and because of how array inspection works, one cannot inspect the static body of a function at runtime.
+Because function values are only proxies of a static body with some fluff (the same static body may for example correspond to several function values, possibly each with differing default param values), and because of how array inspection works, one cannot inspect the static body of a function at runtime.
-Attempting to do so will yields nil or error depending on the index and size of the funciton body.
+Attempting to do so will yield nil or error depending on the index and size of the function body.

 It is however possible to inject code into the proxy and shadow the static body, which is what is happening in the code shown above.